 Creating a roadmap for app development involves defining your goals, learning relevant programming languages and frameworks, building and testing your app, and preparing for deployment and maintenance.

-4. What does a roadmap for a software developer in 2024 look like?
+4. What does a roadmap to become a software developer in 2025 look like?